hotnAny/hotnAny.github.io/books/reviews/2023-build-to-last.md

 > We find that managers often underestimate the importance of this fifth lesson and fail to translate their intentions into tangible mechanisms.
 Overall, to foster these habits above, it's important to reinforce a culture.
 For example, instead of abstractly chatting about new ideas in meetings, encourage students to act on ideas, quickly try something small, and accept the high chance that it might not work.

+Sony's core purpose could be a good example:
+> To experience the joy of advancing and applying technology for the benefit of the public.

+A few 'myths' of core values:
+- Core values are not made up or created; core values are discovered within what a company is already doing or what to do;
+- Core values might not be differentiable as multiple companies could claim they have the same core values (but not every one will devote to those values as much as the others);
+- Core values cannot be imposed on employees; rather, a company should find and retain employees that share or have a predisposition to share the core values.